Can a Plasma Cutter Cut Titanium? Tips, Gas & Heat-Affected Zone

 Gas Mixture Composition Effectiveness

-Nitrogen Substitute Nitrogen Reduced quality
+Nitrogen Substitute Nitrogen Useful in some setups, but may reduce quality

-Oxygen-Bearing Gases Avoid Causes oxidation
+Oxygen-Bearing Gases Avoid for titanium quality cuts Can cause oxidation

 Avoiding Oxidation During the Cutting Process